Cade83/SimsOfStoriesWiki/content/Dreams of Fame/DoF Sims/Gen 2/Nash Holiday.md

 ## Profile
 Nash was born shortly after [[Zoe Presley]]'s death and entered a world where everyone around him was in mourning, especially his mother, [[Summer Holiday|Summer]].
 In addition, Zoe's old room became Nash's, so he grew up aware of the fact that his birth came at the expense of Zoe.

+Once he was an adult with a somewhat successful career as a DJ, Nash met with [[Antonio Sanchez]], a businessman famous for turning anything he invested in into a success.

 ## Personality

 <br style="clear:both; margin: 0; padding: 0" />